Comparing Logical and Physical ERD

 2. The one-to-many relationship has been added.

-3. Column order count has been deleted.
+3. The order_count column has been deleted.